partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: Thing is, it's been eating me up, I can't think of what the Lord and Big cabbages have against me at all.

-Momo: That, and what happened to Barley.
+Momo: That, and what happened to Barkley.

 Momo: I wish he didn't have to go through all this...